 The speedometer, tachometer and fuel level and engine coolant gauges are clustered in three pods.
 The center stack houses the audio and climate controls, which are easy to use, and a classic analog clock.

 The center stack is laid out to be inclusive of the front seat passenger, subtly reinforcing the family car personality.
 The center dash flows smoothly down into the center console, a single piece of nicely textured, hard plastic running all the way back to the raised storage bin that doubles as an armrest for front seat occupants.
 Just aft of the shifter are two cup holders.
-As an option, the rearmost of the two can heat (to 140-degrees Fahrenheit) or cool (to 35-degrees Fahrenheit) a beverage.

 In-cabin storage compares favorably with the class.
 Besides the two cup holders in the front center console, a bottle holder is molded into each of the sedan's rear door map pockets.
 Front door map pockets are a bit shallow for anything besides, well, maps.
 The glove box door is damped, so it doesn't bruise an unwary passenger's shins.
 The bi-level bin in the front center console provides a power point, supplementing another in a covered compartment forward of the shift gate where the optional ashtray and lighter fit when ordered.
 A thoughtful feature: One power point is wired to the battery and on all the time, which is good for charging cell phones and such.
 The front center armrest adjusts fore and aft over a range of about three inches, which is helpful for drivers of short stature, but a height adjustment would be helpful, too.

 The quality of the materials is consistent with the car's price range: Good, not great, and it looks better than it feels.
 Fit and finish is a grade above, with consistent and close tolerances between panels.